-- 77. In the course of the discussion, the following recommendations were made to Barbados: - 1.
-Sign and ratify the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) and the Optional Protocol (OP-CAT) thereto, as well as the Convention for the Protection of all Persons against Enforced Disappearance (France); accede to the CAT and OP-CAT together with the establishment of an effective national preventive mechanisms accordingly to the Protocol (Czech Republic); consider ratification of CAT (Mexico) and OP-CAT (Mexico); consider acceding to the Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR-OP 2) (Mexico); accede to ICCPR-OP 2 (Chile); consider the possibility of accession to ICCPR-OP 2 with a view to abolishing the death penalty (Argentina); consider the possibility of acceding to CAT and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (Algeria); consider the possibility of ratifying CAT, since that international instrument is a fundamental tool in working to promote and protect human rights, particularly with regard to persons who are deprived of freedom (Argentina);
+- 77. In the course of the discussion, it was recommended that Barbados: - 1.
+Sign and ratify the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the Optional Protocol thereto, as well as the Convention for the Protection of all Persons against Enforced Disappearance (France); accede to the Convention against Torture and the Optional Protocol thereto, together with the establishment of an effective national preventive mechanisms, according to the Protocol (Czech Republic); consider ratification of the Convention against Torture and the Optional Protocol thereto (Mexico); consider acceding to the Second Optional Protocol to the International Covenant on Civil and Political Rights (Mexico); accede to the Second Optional Protocol to the International Covenant on Civil and Political Rights (Chile); consider the possibility of accession to the Second Optional Protocol to the International Covenant on Civil and Political Rights with a view to abolishing the death penalty (Argentina); consider the possibility of acceding to the Convention against Torture and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (Algeria); consider the possibility of ratifying the Convention against Torture, since that international instrument is a fundamental tool in working to promote and protect human rights, particularly with regard to people deprived of freedom (Argentina);